CLT for biorthogonal ensembles and related combinatorial identities: Examples

 We denote $N_j = N+ \eta_j$ and we suppose that $\eta_0=0$ and $\eta_1,\dots, \eta_m \ge 0$, so that $ W_N^{*} W_N$ is an $N\times N$ random matrix and, almost surely, all its eigenvalues are positive.
 In~\cite{AIK_13}, it was proved that the square singular values $\mu_1,\dots, \mu_N$ of the matrix $(\ref{W_matrix})$ have a j.p.d.f.~on $(\R_+)^N$ which is given by

 where, for any $n\in\N_0$,

 The contour of integration is $L= \{ c + i y, y\in\R \}$ with $c>0$ and $w_0,w_1,\dots$ are Meijer G-functions, although we will not need this fact in the following.
 Akemann et~al.~used the determinantal structure to investigate the one-point correlation function and its moments.
-They proved that, in a certain scaling limit, it converges to a compactly supported density as $N\to\infty$.
-The largest square singular value behaves asymptotically like $\mu_N\sim \gamma \prod_{j=1}^m N_j$ where $\gamma>0$ and we consider the rescaled point process
+It becomes clear from their results that one should consider the rescaled square singular value process

-The results of~\cite{AIK_13} suggest that the process $\Xi_N$ should satisfy a law of large number like (\ref{equilibrium}).
+In section~\ref{sect:LLN}, we will prove that the process $\Xi_N$ satisfies a law of large number analogous of (\ref{equilibrium}) and show that, under the assumption of~\cite{AIK_13}, the equilibrium measure is the Fuss-Catalan distribution; see theorem~\ref{thm:Fuss_Catalan}.
 The next theorem describes the fluctuations around this equilibrium configuration.

-\begin{theorem} If there exists $\theta_1,\dots, \theta_m \in [0,1]$ such that $N_j/ N \to 1/\theta_j$ as $N\to\infty$, then for any polynomial $F\in\R\langle x\rangle$, we have
+\begin{theorem} If there exists $\gamma_1,\dots, \gamma_m \in [0,1]$ such that $N_j/ N \to 1/\gamma_j$ as $N\to\infty$, then for any polynomial $F\in\R\langle x\rangle$, we have